Home insurance inspection: What to expect

 Can I get homeowners insurance without an inspection?

 Yes, you may be able to get homeowners insurance without a home insurance inspection.
-If you just bought a home and it was inspected during closing, or the previous owner has had your home examined in the last year with an insurer, your home may not need to undergo another inspection.
+If you just bought a home and it was inspected during closing, or the previous owner had your home examined in the last year with an insurer, your home may not need to undergo another inspection.
 But you might be required to get one if you’re a new customer, if you live in an older home, or if your home’s replacement cost is too difficult to determine without one.

 If you're not sure whether your home needs a new inspection, ask the insurance broker or agent you're working with about whether it's necessary.